The Shareholder Rights and Activism Review: Singapore

 The corporate landscape in Singapore is changing as new hedge funds are set up with a focus on influencing the way local listed companies are run and maximising returns for its investors.
-For example, smaller companies with substantial cash or reserves may be targeted by activists who may push for payment of special dividends or share buy-backs.
 Though such activist pressure on companies is generally welcomed by minority shareholders, these initiatives may not be successful given that it is quite common for Singapore companies to have significant controlling blocks of shares.

 ii Influential investor lobby groups

 The Securities Investors Association (Singapore) (SIAS) is one of the biggest investor lobby groups in Asia and has mediated many high-profile shareholder issues involving SGX-listed companies, with a preference of taking a conciliatory approach to resolving investors' rights issues.
 On a regular basis, SIAS analysts compile relevant questions based on annual reports of the companies and query the relevant companies on strategy, financials and corporate governance.
 SIAS also conducts workshops on the analysis of annual reports for retail investors to help them ask relevant questions at annual general meetings (AGMs), advocates progressive industry practices and organises investor education programmes through collaborative arrangements with financial institutions and listed companies interested in investor education as part of its corporate social responsibility agenda.

 Further, SIAS takes an active frontline approach in monitoring SGX-listed companies and providing its commentary on corporate actions, including the following in 2021: